Is your new website or webshop developed in your country?

 - The project will take too long.
 The cow may die while the grass is still growing.

 - You get more responsibility.
-Remember, you are responsible for the programmers who work for you; you should manage them well so they won’t seek for other pastures.
+Remember, you are responsible for the developers who work for you; you should manage them well so they won’t seek other pastures.
 Once they do, you can get big―and costly―problems.

-- You will miss out on the open source community that develops new modules daily.
+- You will miss out on the open-source community that develops new plugins daily.
 Development would be much less costly than you could ever dream of.